openservicemesh/osm-docs/README.md

 docs.openservicemesh.io is a static site.
 The documentation content needs to be located at `content/docs/`.

+The content served on [https://docs.openservicemesh.io](https://docs.openservicemesh.io) is served from the main branch of this repo.
+Most updates should be made only in main.

+If it's necessary to change published release-specific docs, those changes should be made in the release-specific branch serving those docs.
+Once configured as described in [Adding release-specific docs](#adding-release-specific-docs), PRs to that branch will auto-build just like PRs to main.

 To ensure the docs content renders correctly in the theme, each page will need to have [front matter](https://gohugo.io/content-management/front-matter/) metadata.
 Example front matter:

 ```